The Curtis Museum

 Let off steam and travel by one of our lovingly restored Steam trains through 10 miles of beautiful Hampshire countryside.
 It’s the perfect way to unwind and witness the sights, sounds, smells and magic of...

-From 1809 until 1817 Jane Austen lived in Chawton village near Alton with her mother, sister and their friend Martha Lloyd.
-Restored to the rural Hampshire she loved, Jane turned again to writing and it was in...
+From 1809 until 1817 Jane Austen lived in Chawton village near Alton with her mother, her sister Cassandra and their friend Martha Lloyd.
+Restored to the rural Hampshire she loved, Jane turned again to writing...